FAIRvocabularies/fairvocabularies.github.io/index.md

 # Guidelines for FAIR Vocabularies

 - [Guidelines for making a vocabulary FAIR](_pages/makeVocabularyFAIR.md)
-- Guidelines for maintaining a FAIR vocabulary
+- Guidelines for maintaining a FAIR vocabulary - coming soon!